Origins of suppressed self-diffusion of nanoscale constituents of a complex liquid

-Measuring the dynamics of many complex fluid systems is challenging due to their small length scales (nm) and fast time scales ($\mu$s).
-Typically, the dynamics associated with translational, vibrational, or rotational motion of micron-scale particles are measured in the time domain with optical scattering or optical microscopy techniques \cite{pusey_measurement_1983,van_megen_dynamic_1991,gasser_real-space_2001,calderon_experimental_1993,savage_experimental_2009,verhaegh_fluid-fluid_1996}.
-For atomic systems, these dynamics are measured in the frequency domain using inelastic X-ray or neutron scattering techniques that are limited to ns or shorter time scales \cite{sandy_hard_2018}.
-MHz X-ray photon correlation spectroscopy (XPCS) at the European X-ray free electron laser (XFEL) offers the ability to measure dynamics on microsecond time scales, \cite{grubel_xpcs_2007,lehmkuhler_emergence_2020} filling an important gap between these previously available techniques.
-XPCS is a time-domain coherent X-ray scattering technique that measures density fluctuations in reciprocal space \cite{sutton_observation_1991,fluerasu_x-ray_2005,shpyrko_x-ray_2014,sutton_review_2008,sandy_hard_2018,borsali_x-ray_2008, orsi_dynamics_2012}.
-In order to generate high enough signal-to-noise ratio in the scattered signal, high intensity X-rays are required, which in turn can damage a sample and influence its dynamics \cite{lehmkuhler_emergence_2020,dallari_microsecond_2021,reiser_resolving_2022}.
-As a result, special care is required to understand and minimize X-ray induced effects when using XPCS \cite{lehmkuhler_emergence_2020,reiser_resolving_2022,lehmkuhler_dynamics_2018}.
+Measuring the dynamics of many complex fluids is challenging due to their small lengthscales (nm) and fast timescales ($\mu$s).
+Typically, the translational, vibrational, or rotational dynamics of micron-scale particles are measured optically in the time domain \cite{pusey_measurement_1983,van_megen_dynamic_1991,gasser_real-space_2001,calderon_experimental_1993,savage_experimental_2009,verhaegh_fluid-fluid_1996}.
+Atomic systems' dynamics are measured in the frequency domain using inelastic X-ray or neutron scattering and are limited to $\lesssim$ns \cite{sandy_hard_2018}.
+X-ray photon correlation spectroscopy (XPCS) is a time-domain coherent X-ray scattering technique that measures density fluctuations in reciprocal space \cite{sutton_observation_1991,fluerasu_x-ray_2005,shpyrko_x-ray_2014,sutton_review_2008,sandy_hard_2018,borsali_x-ray_2008, orsi_dynamics_2012}.
+MHz XPCS at the European X-ray free electron laser (XFEL) offers the ability to measure microsecond-timescale dynamics, \cite{grubel_xpcs_2007,lehmkuhler_emergence_2020} filling an important gap, provided proper accounting for X-ray-induced effects \cite{lehmkuhler_emergence_2020,reiser_resolving_2022,lehmkuhler_dynamics_2018}.